Abdulaziz-Aljoissam/IP-Analysis-System/README.md

 **IP Analysis System** is a professional pentest and SOC intelligence tool.
 The purpose of this project is to provide security researchers with a high-speed environment to analyze IP addresses against local databases and external threat intelligence.
 It is designed to handle thousands of IPs using multi-threaded processing, supporting both IPv4 and IPv6 protocols.

-## ⚠️ Caution

-This system is built for security analysis and pentest practice.
-Do not use this tool for unauthorized activities.
-The automatic cloud safe-guard is designed to prevent false positives against major providers like AWS, Google, and Azure, but users should always verify results manually before taking action.
-Use it at your own risk.

 ---

 ## 🚀 Available Modules